milesmcc/a17t/docs/typography/content.md

 display: Inherited
 examples:
   - "<section class='content ~neutral'>\n  <h2>Hello world!</h2>\n  <p>The content element makes sure things like spacing, colors, and sizing\n    look right for the 'classic' HTML content tags.</p>\n  <blockquote>\n    <p>It's very helpful for rendering markdown!</p>\n    <p>Have as many paragraphs as you want.</p>\n    <cite>&mdash; Miles McCain</cite>\n  </blockquote>\n</section>"
-variables:
-  - name: --body-line-height
-    type: ratio
-    description: sets the line height
-    default: 1.5
-  - name: --family-primary
-    type: fonts
-    description: sets the body text font family
-  - name: --family-secondary
-    type: fonts
-    description: sets the display text (heading) font family
-  - name: --color-title
-    type: color
-    description: sets the title color
 ---

 # Overview

 The content element automatically styles a set of core HTML tags without requiring any classes be applied directly.
 It makes sure that their relative spacing is nice, too &mdash; from a typographical perspective, this element is somewhat opinionated.
 Fortunately, its opinions are backed by typographic best practices.
+It is quite similar to the Tailwind CSS [typography plugin](https://tailwindcss.com/docs/typography-plugin).

 The content element will automatically style the following elements, if inside a `.content` selector: